Ii Naohira

 Ii Naohira (井伊 直平) was a Japanese samurai of the Sengoku period, who served the Imagawa clan.

-Early life

 He was born in 1479 or 1489, as the son of Ii Naouji, the lord of Iinoya castle.

 In 1507, he contributed three rice paddies to Jijōin, the family temple and the birthplace his ancestor, Ii Tomoyasu.
 Ii invited the priest Mokushū Zuien to Iinoho (Iinoya) and changed the temple name from Jijōin to Ryūtaiji.
 In 1511, he gave productive land to Hohta Sukeshiro and communicated that to Hohta Negi.